 - Children begin to use their knowledge of some letters and letter sounds to print words.

-- Some start writing from left to right especially when the process of printing words is modeled for them daily.
+- Some start writing from left to right especially when the process of printing words is demonstrated for them daily.

 - Reversals are common – don’t worry.